UDR Shareholder/Stockholder Letter Transcript:

 excited for what lies ahead.
 Namely, our primary goals remain to innovate and drive durable competitive advantages

-associates, solidifying our balance sheet and improving liquidity, and actively engaging investors.
+of our associates, solidifying our balance sheet and improving liquidity, and actively engaging investors.

-behavior.
-While the macro backdrop remains fluid, we remain confident in our abilities to navigate through a wide
+and regulatory risk, all of which could impact customer behavior.
+While the macro backdrop remains fluid, we remain

-range of outcomes.
-Our success over time can be directly linked to four core attributes:
+confident in our abilities to navigate through a wide range of outcomes.
+Our success over time can be directly linked

 1)